 1989: 20th Anniversary Celebration held at LaDetente, East Elmhurst.

-1997: Ground breaking ceremony for new building at corner of 100th Street and Northern Boulevard.
+1997: Ground-breaking ceremony for the new building at the corner of 100th Street and Northern Boulevard.

 2015: Recipients of the NYC Neighborhood Library Award